tuva-health/docs/docs/data-marts/encounter-types.md

 ### Inpatient

 Inpatient encounters are created when an institutional claim with the service category corresponding to one of the inpatient encounter types occurs.
-The Date/NPI continuity algorithm checks if a claim overlaps with another claim, with the same facility NPI, patient_id, and data_source.
+The Date/NPI continuity algorithm checks if a claim overlaps with another claim, with the same facility NPI, person_id, and data_source.
 It also adds a specific check for the case where the end date and start date of two claims are within a day, checking if the discharge disposition code is 30 (still patient).
 This logic is in place to avoid grouping together claims where a patient is discharged and readmitted on the same day.

 Each inpatient encounter type is listed below with the algorithm, anchor, and anchor claim type.